Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Related Work

-The issue of aliasing effects in CNN-based neural networks has been extensively explored in the literature from various perspectives.
-In \cite{zhang2019making}, the authors enhance the shift-invariance of CNNs by incorporating anti-aliasing filters implemented as convolutions.
-Building upon this work, \cite{zou2020delving} further improve shift invariance by utilizing learned blurring filters instead of predefined ones.
-In \cite{li2021wavecnet}, the pooling operations leverage the low-frequency components of wavelets to mitigate aliasing and enhance robustness against common image corruptions. \cite{hossain2023anti} introduces a depth adaptive blurring filter before pooling, along with an anti-aliasing activation function.
-The importance of anti-aliasing is also recognized in the field of image generation. \cite{karras2021aliasfree} suggests the use of blurring filters to eliminate aliases during image generation in generative adversarial networks (GANs), while \cite{durall2020watch} and \cite{jung2021spectral} incorporate additional loss terms in the frequency domain to address aliasing.
-In \cite{grabinski2022aliasing}, the authors empirically demonstrated that adversarially robust models exhibit lower levels of aliasing in their down-sampling layers compared to non-robust models, using a proposed aliasing measure.
-Motivated by these findings, \cite{grabinski2022frequencylowcut} propose an aliasing-free downsampling method in the frequency domain to prevent catastrophic overfitting.
-In extension, we present a novel approach achieving not only aliasing-fre downsampling but also spectral leakage artifact-free downsampling for native robustness.
+The issue of aliasing effects in CNN-based neural networks has been extensively explored in the literature from various perspectives. \citet{zhang2019making} enhance the shift-invariance of CNNs by incorporating anti-aliasing filters implemented as convolutions with fixed blur kernels.
+Building on this work, shift invariance is further improved in \cite{zou2020delving} by utilizing learned blurring filters instead of predefined kernels.
+In \cite{li2021wavecnet}, the pooling operations leverage the low-frequency components of wavelets to mitigate aliasing and enhance robustness against common image corruptions.
+Depth adaptive blurring filters before pooling are proposed in \cite{hossain2023anti}, along with an anti-aliasing activation function.
+The importance of anti-aliasing is also recognized in the field of image generation.
+The use of blurring filters to eliminate aliases during image generation in generative adversarial networks (GANs) is suggested in \cite{karras2021aliasfree}, while \cite{durall2020watch} and \cite{jung2021spectral} incorporate additional loss terms in the frequency domain to address aliasing.
+In \cite{grabinski2022aliasing}, we empirically demonstrate that adversarially robust models exhibit lower levels of aliasing in their downsampling layers compared to non-robust models, using a proposed aliasing measure.
+Motivated by these findings, we propose an aliasing-free downsampling method in the frequency domain for stable feature extraction and to prevent catastrophic overfitting.
+In extension, we present another approach achieving not only aliasing-free downsampling but also sinc interpolation artifact-free downsampling, which further increases the stability of our extracted features.